-18.6.5 The Proposed Development, the Tynagh Power Station and the Submitted Development Ref: 21/2192 will be managed by experienced operating personnel to ensure communication and cooperation in activities thus reducing risk and the potential for accidents.
-In addition to implementing the mitigation measures outlined in Tables 18.1 - 18.2 and those in Section 18.11, risk assessment reviews such as HAZID will be conducted at an appropriate stage of the process to capture any potential cumulative effects or impacts from Proposed Development, the Submitted Development Ref: 21/2192 and the existing Tynagh Power Station site operating adjacent to each other.
+18.6.5 It is assumed in this EIAR that for the operational phase both the Approved Development Ref: 21/2192 and the Proposed Development may operate concurrently in the future.
+The Proposed Development, the Tynagh Power Station and the Approved Development Ref: 21/2192 will be managed by experienced operating personnel to ensure communication and cooperation in activities thus reducing risk and the potential for accidents.
+In addition to implementing the mitigation measures outlined in Tables 18.1 - 18.2 and those in Section 18.11, risk assessment reviews such as HAZID will be conducted at an appropriate stage of the process to capture any potential cumulative effects or impacts from Proposed Development, the Approved Development Ref: 21/2192 and the existing Tynagh Power Station site operating adjacent to each other.